 How is Dry Eye Treated?

 For mild cases, our optometrists can suggest specific lubricating eye drops to give relief from dry eye symptoms.
-They may also recommend lifestyle changes, an alteration in your contact lens wear or care, or supplements.
+They may also recommend lifestyle changes, alterations in your contact lens wear or care, or supplements.
 Occasionally a course of certain antibiotics (i.e. Doxycyclines) may be prescribed to help the tear film return to normal.

 In more severe cases, a small Tear Duct Plug (also known as a Punctal Plug) is inserted into the tear duct of an eye to block the duct.
-This prevents liquid draining from the eye, allowing it to better maintain moisture.
+This prevents liquid from draining from the eye, allowing it to better maintain moisture.

 Can I Prevent Dry Eye?

 We can all do a few simple things to make our eyes generally feel more comfortable.
 These include drinking lots of water, avoiding dry environments where possible and taking regular breaks when doing concentrated work.